mit-satori/getting-started/satori-cuda-aware-mpi.rst

 Getting started
 ^^^^^^^^^^^^^^^

-The following modules are needed to CUDA aware MPI codes
+The following modules are needed to work with CUDA aware MPI codes

 .. code:: bash